SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh1n2.md

 		* Negotiated by social contract
 	* Adam Smith
 		* Applied Enlightenment ideas to economy and market
-		* Argued that government inference inthe economy vilo
+		* Argued that government inference in the economy violated natural forces of competition, supply, and demand
+		* Self-interest could work for the common good
+		*